arrayfire/afQuantumSim/docs/USAGE.md

 While it is possible to simulate a quantum computer with qubits using individual `QState`s, it limits the usefulness of taking advantage of the entangling multiple qubits needed for quantum algorithms.

-So for simulating a quantum circuit, the library provides `QCircuit` class which manages the creation of a circuit with multiple quantum gates.
+So for simulating a quantum circuit, the library provides the `QCircuit` class which manages the creation of a circuit with multiple quantum gates.

 ### Construction